 2015 EU VAT changes to electronic B2C services

-These changes will reflect the existing regime for digital B2C consumer sales by non-EU businesses, and the treatment of B2B services by all companies, which changed in 2010.
+These changes reflect the existing regime for digital B2C consumer sales by non-EU businesses, and the treatment of B2B services by all companies, which changed in 2010.
 The rules for B2B digital services supplied to EU consumers by non-EU sellers have already been changed, and you can read more here about the so-called non-Union Scheme.

 Which sectors affected by 2015 VAT changes

 The new rules apply to telecoms, broadcast and electronic services supplied within the EU to consumers.

 The European Union includes the following services within this definition: